columnflow/columnflow/docs/user_guide/building_blocks/producers.md

 ```

 - When storage space is a limiting factor, it is good practice to produce and store (if possible)
-columns only after the reduction, using the {py:class}`~columnflow.tasks.production.ProduceColumns`
+columns only after the reduction, using the ProduceColumns
 task.